 The NBL continues to lose talent to the BAA prompting talk of a merger.
 Among the people leading the calls for a merger is Pistons Owner Fred Zollner.
 The Zollner Pistons would go on to finish in third place with a record of 40-20.
-In the playoffs the Zollner Pistons would once again be taken out by the Rochester Royals who were their first round series in four games.
-Following the season the Pistons would be one of four teams, along with the Minneapolis Lakers, Rochester Royals and Indianapolis Jets to join the BAA as the first step of a merger between the two leagues was initiated.
+In the playoffs, the Zollner Pistons would once again be taken out by the Rochester Royals who were their first-round series in four games.
+Following the season the Pistons would be one of four teams, along with the Minneapolis Lakers, Rochester Royals, and Indianapolis Jets to join the BAA as the first step of a merger between the two leagues was initiated.

 Joining the BAA the Pistons are starting over again as they drop the Zollner from their nickname.
 However, Fred Zollner remained a virtual part of the development of the league as he helps provide transportation arrangements for the entire league.
-In their first year in the BAA the Pistons would struggle finishing in fifth place in the Western Division with a record of 22-38, missing the playoffs.
+In their first year in the BAA, the Pistons would struggle to finish in fifth place in the Western Division with a record of 22-38, missing the playoffs.
 Following the season five more NBL teams would join the league, which would be rechristened the NBA as the merger was completed.